zain-x/container/mdContainer/js/Labs/Lab05.md

 ## **Problem Domain**

-Build a node.js server to fetch real recipe data, filter based on user input, and handle API communication securely.
+Build a node.js server to fetch real recipe data, search based on user input, and handle API communication securely.
 The app will use **frontend JavaScript** (`app.js`) to fetch data asynchronously from backend API routes, providing a smooth user experience.

 ---